mattmakai/fullstackpython.com/source/content/pages/05-data/03-nosql.markdown

   shows that security is important not only on your application but also the databases you're using as well.

+* Redis, just as with any relational or NoSQL database, needs to be secured based on [security guidelines](http://www.antirez.com/news/96).
+There is also a post where the main author of Redis
+  [cracks its security](http://www.antirez.com/news/96) to show the tradeoffs purposely made between ease of use and security in the default settings.

 ## Document-oriented
 A document-oriented database provides a semi-structured representation for